Medicare Mental Health services

 - calling 1800 595 212 to speak with a trained professional for advice and connection to appropriate supports.

-You can learn more about these options and find your nearest Centre below.
+You can learn more about these options below.

 Medicare Mental Health is not a crisis service.
 If you need urgent help, call 000 or access crisis support services.